 • 24‑hour care

-The statistic is technically correct but functionally misleading when used to sell insurance.
+The statistic is technically correct but misleading when used to sell insurance.

 3. Most long‑term care is provided at home, not in facilities